Roger Chapman 1946 - 2020 - Obituary

 Roger Eugene Chapman

-NORTH PEKIN - Roger E. Chapman, 73, of Cape Coral, FL, passed away peacefully to be with his Lord on Tuesday, June 9, 2020.
+CAPE CORAL, FL - Roger E. Chapman, 73, passed away peacefully to be with his Lord on Tuesday, June 9, 2020.

 Born in Decatur, IL on November 3, 1946 to Wanda L. Burns and Preston M. Chapman, Sr., he married Roselle Reid of Stewardson, IL in December of 1967.
 Surviving are their two daughters Melinda Kay and Meghan Ann.
 Roselle also survives.